 BMV Books

 With locations in the downtown core, the Annex, and Uptown, BMV has new and used books, comics and graphic novels, gift ideas, vinyl records, movies and everything in between!
-The Annex location in particular is huge, with an impressive three levels of stock that rivals any big-box chain store.
+The Annex location in particular is huge, with an impressive three levels (and a basement) of stock that rivals many big-box chain stores.

 Book City